- Increased employee engagement and workspace satisfaction

 A modern challenge

 As part of the increasing mobility within the company, Swiss Post employees are able to flexibly choose a workplace at the new location according to their current task.
-In the approximately 30,000 m2 office space, 2,000 employees can take advantage of different areas, such as concentration and interaction zones.
+In the approximately 30.000 m2 office space, than 2.000 employees can take advantage of different areas, such as concentration and interaction zones.
 This flexibility presents new challenges for managing the office; the availability of the right number of different workplaces and the optimal use of space must be ensured at all times.
 For example, the following questions arise:

 - Where in the building are capacities currently available?

 - How does the utilisation and vacancies develop in the long-term?

 - Which work spaces are used when and how frequently?

 To answer these types of questions, Swiss Post pursued a data-driven approach and used the big data solution by Locatee.
 The patentpending technology developed by the Zurichbased start-up evaluates thousands of data points from the existing LAN and Wi-Fi network infrastructures in real-time to determine which desks and meeting rooms are in use.
 Various data visualisation options make it possible to look into the effective utilizsation of the entire building.
 To protect the employee’s privacy, the data is anonymised and aggregated irreversibly.